obarrera/Temporal-Communication-Through-ELF-Wave-Resonance/README.md

 - **Material resonance**, such as pyramid-shaped structures influencing field dynamics.

 Exploring this model could lead to new insights into quantum gravity, field theory in curved spacetime, and materials with resonant properties, with potential applications in a variety of scientific fields.

 ---

+**Disclaimer:**
+The following equation represents an **experimental formulation** that integrates elements of curved spacetime electromagnetism with phenomenological quantum forcing terms.
+While grounded in established principles of general relativity and electromagnetism, this expression should be interpreted as a **conceptual model** rather than a rigorously validated or universally accepted result.

+The coupling mechanism and source terms introduced here reflect ongoing exploration and may require further refinement to achieve full theoretical consistency.
+Researchers and readers are encouraged to treat this as a **starting point for discussion** and not as a final or comprehensive description of the underlying physical processes.

+---